dy/piezo/docs/r&d.md

       + matches direct groups
       + parens are just means to group items
     + ~ punctuationally refers to range, but direct ~ is too little info
-    - `i ~ 0..x :|` not the most apparent indicator of assigning to i, intuition wants assignment to be here ~+ can be
+    - `i ~ 0..x` not the most apparent indicator of assigning to i, intuition wants assignment to be here ~+ can be as meaning of clamp
     + less characters than ~=

   * `f(x = 100: 0..100, y: 0..100 = 1, z: 1..100, p: 0.001..5, shape: (tri, sin, tan) = sin)`